 Even then, use caution while driving on the road.
-I actually pulled over and parked about a half-mile before to road’s end and walked the rest of the way due to some large divots in the road.
+I actually pulled over and parked about a half-mile before the road’s end and walked the rest of the way due to some large divots in the road.
 Beyond where I parked, I’d say the road is only passable in an off-roading vehicle.

 Nevertheless, Band Rock Vista is an incredible spot to visit, and if you can summon the courage (and an appropriate vehicle) to tackle the road, you will definitely be rewarded at the end of your journey.

 To reach Band Rock Vista, head into the McIntyre Wild Area of Loyalsock State Forest from Route 14 in Ralston PA on Thompson Street.

 Half a mile after crossing Lycoming Creek, you’ll come to a fork in the road.
 Take the fork to the left and start heading uphill.
 This road is not maintained in the winter.

 This road will wind its way 900 feet up the hillside in the next 4.5 miles.
 Along the way, there are several pull-offs for various trails or hunting areas, but there are no other roads.